emranxec/KeepLearning/README.md

     }
     ```
 2. wait() can only be called from synchronized context otherwise it will throw IllegalMonitorStateException,
-   while sleep can be called from any code block.
+   **while sleep can be called from any code block.**

-3. wait() is called on an Object while sleep is called on a Thread
+3. wait() is called on an Object **while sleep is called on a Thread.**

-4. waiting thread can be awaken by calling notify()/notifyAll() methods while sleeping thread can't be awaken1
+4. waiting thread can be awakened by calling notify()/notifyAll() methods **while sleeping thread can't be awakened.
-   (though can be interrupted)
+   (though can be interrupted)**

 5. .
-Incase of sleep() Thread immediately goes to Runnable state after waking up while in case of wait(),
+In case of sleep() Thread immediately goes to Runnable state after waking up **while in case of wait(),
-   waiting thread first fights back for the lock and then go to Runnable state.
+   waiting thread first fights back for the lock and then go to Runnable state.**

+#### yield Vs sleep
-6. Major difference between yield and sleep in Java is that yield() method pauses the currently executing
+>  Major difference between yield and sleep in Java is that yield() method pauses the currently executing thread temporarily
-   thread temporarily for giving a chance to the remaining waiting threads of the same priority to execute.
-If
+   for giving a chance to the remaining waiting threads of the same priority to execute.

-   there is no waiting thread or all the waiting threads have a lower priority then the same thread will continue
+> If there is no waiting thread or all the waiting threads have a lower priority then the same thread will continue
    its execution.

 ##### In Layman's Terms